-Online learning will be provided as well as PSHE and pastoral support for children unable to return to College.
+Online learning is provided as well as PSHE and pastoral support for children unable to return to College.

-- How will the changes in the operational running of the College be effectively communicated to Senior pupils?
+- How are changes in the operational running of the College effectively communicated to Senior pupils?

-An email from HMMs will be sent to all pupils informing them of physical distancing guidelines and changes around the College before the pupils return.
+Emails from HMMs are sent to all pupils informing them of changes around the College .
 Upon arrival HMMs will re-iterate this information and clarify further.
-Similarly, notices will be displayed in Boarding Houses and around the College reinforcing the guidelines (in different languages).
-House Staff and Medical Team will provide regular updates via emails and online assemblies plus one to one conversations.
+Similarly, notices are displayed in Boarding Houses and around the College reinforcing our Covd-19 SOPs (in different languages).
+House Staff and Medical Team provide regular updates via emails and online assemblies plus one to one conversations.

 School uniform should be worn except on days when pupils have PE (once PE lessons are permitted to resume) when they can wear their school regulation Games kit instead.
-If swimming is permitted pupils may choose to wear their swimming kit under their Games kit.
+For swimming lessons pupils may choose to wear their swimming kit under their Games kit.
 Whilst changing facilities remain available at School we are trying to limit the number of pupils using them.

 - What are the procedures for arrival/collection of Prep school children in the morning and afternoon?

 All pupils to be dropped off and collected via KS2 door.
 On arrival pupils will go straight to classrooms (a parent may accompany their child if necessary)